UnexpectedEOF/ignoreme.js/README.md

 usually involves some kind of klunky workaround techniques to properly "ignore" junk traffic.
 The alternative is to use GA-blocking browser plugins, but those only work in the computers (and browser executibles) where they are installed.
+And it's a pain to switch them off and on during development.

 ignoreme.js is a small Javscript utility that can selectively tell Google Analytics information about the current visit based on URL parameters.
 By